ezrosent/frawk/info/overview.md

 I find this diagnosis to be true today: I spend a good deal of time doing menial text gardening.
-For all its foibles as a language, I've found Awk to be a very valuable tool when such a "short program" is readily apparent.
+For all its foibles as a language, I've found Awk to be a very valuable tool when such a "short program" is desirable.
 I wrote frawk to be able to write Awk programs under more circumstances.
 This does not mean that I intend for frawk to be a version of Awk with higher-level features; I appreciate that Awk rarely escapes the lab of one-liners and have no desire to write large programs in an Awk-like language.

 frawk addresses two primary shortcomings I have found in Awk.